mohaimenhasan/mcp-weather-server/README.md

    - Restart VS Code after adding the server configuration

 5. **One-click install buttons not working:**
+   - **If buttons open in browser instead of VS Code:**
+     - The MCP extension might not be installed or URL handler not registered
+     - Use Method 1 (Manual Configuration) instead - it's more reliable
+     - Run `npm run config` to get the exact configuration to copy
    - Make sure you have VS Code or VS Code Insiders installed
-   - Try opening the install URLs manually by running `npm run install-urls`
-   - Use the `install.html` page as an alternative
-   - Ensure your project is built before clicking install buttons
+   - Ensure your project is built before attempting installation

 ### Getting Help